RubanThinks/SocialSentimentAnalyzer/README.md

-📊 Social Sentiment Analyzer
+🌐 Social Sentiment Analyzer
+💡 Analyze the mood of the internet — one sentence at a time.

-💬 A beginner-friendly sentiment analysis tool that classifies text into Positive, Negative, or Neutral using machine learning.
-This version focuses on training and evaluating the model on a labeled dataset — no live Instagram scraping yet!
+Social Sentiment Analyzer is a beginner-friendly NLP project that uses machine learning to classify text into Positive, Negative, or Neutral sentiments.
+This version is a solid foundation for future expansion into real-time Instagram comment analysis.

-🧠 Project Overview
-Social Sentiment Analyzer is a foundational project in Natural Language Processing (NLP) that helps understand the emotional tone behind social media-style text.
-It uses a labeled dataset to train a model and evaluate its performance on test data with a focus on simplicity and clarity.

-🚀 Current Features:

-Clean and preprocess text data using NLP techniques

-Train a sentiment classifier (Logistic Regression / Naive Bayes / SVM)

-Display model accuracy on test data

-🧪 Coming Soon:
+✨ Features
+✅ Sentiment classification using traditional ML algorithms ✅ Text preprocessing using NLP techniques (tokenization, stopword removal) ✅ Clean and modular Python code

-Real-time Instagram comment scraping with Selenium
+🚧 Real-time Instagram scraping (coming soon)

-Live sentiment prediction and visualization
+📊 Streamlit web UI (planned)

+🧠 What It Does
+Social Sentiment Analyzer takes in labeled text data, trains a sentiment classification model, and evaluates its accuracy.
+It helps you understand how people feel about content — a crucial tool for:

+🌟 Brand sentiment tracking

+📰 Social media monitoring

+🧪 NLP practice & learning

-🛠 Tech Stack
+⚙️ Tech Stack
-Tool	Purpose
+Tool	Role
-Python 🐍	Main programming language scikit-learn 🤖	Model training and evaluation pandas 📊	Data manipulation
+Python 🐍	Core programming
+Scikit-learn 🤖	Machine learning models
+Pandas 📊	Data handling
-NLTK 🔤	Text preprocessing (tokenization, stopwords) matplotlib 📈 (optional)	Future visualizations
+NLTK 🔤	NLP preprocessing
+Matplotlib 📈 (optional)	Future visualizations